Creative projects listed under EVENTS + EXHIBITIONS are funded in part with a grant from the Cornell Council for the Arts.

 Wednesday, September 27

-Open Workshop with the Music Improvisation Ensemble; B20 Lincoln Hall; 7-9pm
+Workshop with the Music Improvisation Ensemble; B20 Lincoln Hall; 7-9pm (open for public observation)

 Thursday, September 28